int3rlop3r/jot/README.md

 ### Install

-You can download a binary from here [releases](https://github.com/int3rlop3r/jot/releases) (don't forget to mark it as 'executable').
+You can download a binary (for linux) from [here](https://github.com/int3rlop3r/jot/releases) (don't forget to mark it as 'executable').